diogoff/qstvec/README.md

 If you have a GPU and [CuPy](https://github.com/cupy/cupy) installed, you can try using `qstvec_gpu.py` instead.
 It should be faster, although more limited in terms of memory.

-Instantiate the `Statevector` class and evolve the state vector instruction-by-instruction (or block-by-block), truncating the state vector at each step.
+In any case, instantiate the `Statevector` class and evolve the state vector instruction-by-instruction (or block-by-block), truncating the state vector at each step.

 ## How to cite